When are applications due?

 - have been accepted into a VCCS school RN program

-- present transcripts reflecting a cumulative GPA on all college work attempted of 2.5 or better on a 4-point scale
+- have transcripts reflecting a cumulative GPA on all college work attempted of a 2.5 or better on a 4-point scale and a minimum GPA of 2.5 for any nursing courses completed

 What happens if my GPA is below a 2.5?